 - (i) Exempted subjects

 - (ii) Ungraded subjects

 - (iii) Incomplete subjects

-- (iv) Subjects for which credit transfer has been approved without any grade assigned^
+- (iv) Subjects for which credit transfer has been approved without any grade assigned[^]

 - (v) Subjects from which a student has been allowed to withdraw (i.e. those with the grade 'W')

-Subject which has been given an "S" subject code, i.e. absent from examination, will be included in the GPA calculation and will be counted as "zero" grade point.
+Subject which has been given an "S" subject code, i.e. absent from all assessment components, will be included in the GPA calculation and will be counted as "zero" grade point.
 GPA is thus the unweighted cumulative average calculated for a student for all relevant subjects taken from the start of the programme to a particular reference point of time.
-GPA is an indicator of overall performance and is capped at 4.0.
+GPA is an indicator of overall performance and ranges from 0.00 to 4.30.